Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 Ivy is one of the best indoor vines.
 It can easily adapt to many light conditions.
 This fast-growing vine has evergreen foliage that remains green even in winters.
 Keep the pot in a spot that receives bright indirect sun.

 Find out the best English ivy types here

 Botanical Name: Epipremnum aureum

 Plants of the pothos family are easiest to grow, and most of them can even grow without direct sunlight.
-They become great houseplants for beginners.
-Attractive and hardy vine prefers bright indirect light and a draft-free place.
-It can grow in low light and needs moist soil.
+They can grow in low light and needs moist soil.

 Check out plants you can grow without the sunlight here

 4. Grape Ivy

 Botanical Name: Cissus rhombifolia / Cissus striata